 Figuring out the right portrait photography poses for your subject that portrays them in the most flattering way is always a new journey.

-Getting your subject to pose in a way that complements them while keeping in mind the lighting, camera angle and background is always an interesting puzzle.
+Getting your subject to pose in a way that complements them while keeping in mind the lighting, camera angle, and background is always an exciting puzzle.
 Try out various combinations of poses and angles to find the best options for your shoot.